 Implementing flat fee billing for a matter consists of setting the clients Billing Rate Code to "0", specifying a Flat Amount, and assigning an appropriate statement template.
-Once those steps are done, you can enter your fees normally and run the Adjust Flat Fee Billing program as needed before generating statements.
+Once those steps are done, you can enter your fees normally and run the Adjust Flat Fee Billing utility as needed before generating statements.

-To implement flat fee billing
+► To implement flat fee billing

-- 1. Open the Client program (File | Open | Client) and select the matter you want to configure for flat fee billing in the Client ID field. - 2.
+- 1. From the Quick Launch, search for and select "Client Information." - 2.
+Select the matter you want to configure for flat fee billing in the Client ID field. - 3.
 Click the Rates tab.